 2. Gradebook Settings: The “Settings" area repeats many of the Wizard steps with some additional features.
 Checking the box to repeat the Final Calculated Grade at the start of the user list is helpful so you won't need to scroll horizontally to the end of the spreadsheet.
 This setting is user specific and won’t affect other instructor views in the course.

 The Managing View Display Options will affect the instructor view of grades independently from the Student View Display Options.
 Select “points” to see points listed in the “Enter Grades” view.
 You can show points and percentage, or points and scheme, but not all three.
-Also, show more or less users when repeating header information with a vertical scroll.

 For a points based gradebook, it is best to uncheck “Distribute points” unless you want to drop the lowest grade(s).